raine/anki-llm/README.md

 and time-consuming.
 Whether you're fixing translations, generating example sentences, or adding phonetic readings, doing it one-by-one is a non-starter.

-`anki-llm-batch` provides a bridge between your Anki collection and modern AI models.
+`anki-llm` provides a bridge between your Anki collection and modern AI models.
 It offers two workflows:

 **File-based workflow** (3 steps, with resume support):